• The week’s significant milestones

 Arkansas-born Ouzts’s first ride (and win) came on Rablu at Beulah Park in Columbus, Ohio, 1973.
 According to Equibase, as of Friday, he had 76 victories from 411 starts in 2020; he has had more than 51,000 mounts altogether.

-He became only the seventh rider to partner 7,000 career winners (in America and Canada) at Belterra Park in September 2018 and leads among active jockeys, although Edgar Prado is close behind.
+He became only the ninth rider to partner 7,000 career winners (in America and Canada) at Belterra Park in September 2018 and leads among active jockeys, although Edgar Prado is close behind.

 GB: Last year’s spectacular champion two-year-old Pinatubo was retired on Friday [Oct 9].